DKatzlberger/Project_Y/README.md

 The script analysis which genes have interactions with ancestry in genotype-phenotype relationships.

 Input to the script:
+The script accepts one commandline argument, which is a `settings.yaml`file.
+In `settings.yaml` file you specify all your settings.
 1. Settings in yml format.
 ```yaml
 class_0: your_class_0